zaizi/activiti-keycloak-module/README.md

 | security.authentication.use-externalid | To Enable Authentication by external ID.
 In case of KeyCloak is Synchronised , Keycloak Username becomes external ID on Synchronisation |
 | security.authentication.casesensitive | to Enable External ID Case Sensitivity |
 | keycloak.api.authentication.header | Key for the token that is sent to the Rest API
-| keycloak.api.uri.pattern |  URI Pattern that need to be authenticated , usally it is /api/**
 | keycloak.client.user.name.key | Given flexibility to find the user name in the JWT Token, generally it is preferred_username
 | keycloak.client.public.key    | Public Key of the realm, can be found in Realms Setting and  "Keys" Tab in RSA type , click Public Key Button